scipo-code/ordinator-api/README.md

 > - [ ] In the future I generally think that these should be incorporated into the assert! statements

 #### [OperationSolution](scheduling_system/agents/tactical_agents/tactical_algorithm.rs)
-This is another stray Message, it should be refactor under the [StateLink]() Message as it is related to how the the [SupervisorAgent]() handles and interprets the schedule/solution coming from the [TacticalAgent].
+This is another stray Message, it should be refactor under the [StateLink](scheduling_system/src/agents/mod.rs) Message as it is related to how the the [SupervisorAgent](scheduling_system/src/agents/supervisor_agent/mod.rs) handles and interprets the schedule/solution coming from the [TacticalAgent](scheduling_system/src/agents/tactical_agent/mod.rs).

 > Issue: OperationSolution
 >  - [ ] This should be changed.
 This is clearly a StateLink message

 #### [StatusMessage](shared_types/src/lib.rs)
 Another stary Message.
-Each Agent should implement a Handler<StatusMessage> but it should be part of the [SystemMessages]() on the Request side and the return value/result should be given by the [SystemResponses]() Message
+Each Agent should implement a Handler<StatusMessage> but it should be part of the [SystemMessages](shared_types/src/lib.rs) on the Request side and the return value/result should be given by the [SystemResponses](shared_types/src/lib.rs) Message
 >  - [ ] StatusMessage's are a part of the Request category

 ## [Imperium](imperium/src/main.rs)
 Imperium is a command line tool to interact with the Ordinator scheduling system.
 It contains all the API (in the form of HTTP messages) that users need to get and modify their schedules in real-time.
-This API is specified completely in the [SystemMessages](shared_system/src/lib.rs) and [SystemResponses](shared_system/src/lib.rs).
+This API is specified completely in the [SystemMessages](shared_types/src/lib.rs) and [SystemResponses](shared_types/src/lib.rs).
 This is not ideal for a future stable deployment, but it does mean that as long as [Imperium](imperium/src/main.rs) and [Ordinator](scheduling_system/src/main.rs) are compiled together in the workspace that we will have static type guarantees on the HTTPs API that are communicated between them.
 (NON-TRIVIAL!)